Degenerate distribution: Higher dimensions

 Degeneracy of a multivariate distribution in n random variables arises when the support lies in a space of dimension less than n.
 This occurs when at least one of the variables is a deterministic function of the others.
 For example, in the 2-variable case suppose that Y = aX + b for scalar random variables X and Y and scalar constants a ≠ 0 and b; here knowing the value of one of X or Y gives exact knowledge of the value of the other.
 All the possible points (x, y) fall on the one-dimensional line y = ax + b.

 In general when one or more of n random variables are exactly linearly determined by the others, if the covariance matrix exists its rank is less than n and its determinant is 0, so it is positive semi-definite but not positive definite, and the joint probability distribution is degenerate.

 Degeneracy can also occur even with non-zero covariance.
-For example, when scalar X is symmetrically distributed about 0 and Y is exactly given by Y = X 2, all possible points (x, y) fall on the parabola y = x 2, which is a one-dimensional subset of the two-dimensional space.
+For example, when scalar X is symmetrically distributed about 0 and Y is exactly given by Y = X2, all possible points (x, y) fall on the parabola y = x2, which is a one-dimensional subset of the two-dimensional space.